This post may contain affiliate links. Please read our disclosure policy.

 Storing Tips

-You can always cook all the batter, and FREEZE the left over pancakes you don’t eat (see instructions below).
+You can always cook all the batter, and FREEZE the leftover pancakes you don’t eat (see instructions below).

 - Make sure you separate each pancake with wax paper so they don’t stick together when they freeze.
 They keep well for 1-2 months.
+For even more info check out our article on How to Freeze Pancakes.

 If you want to save the extra batter and make pancakes for breakfast again tomorrow, you can easily STORE the batter in a bowl and cover tightly with plastic wrap, or store in an airtight container.
-Keep it in the fridge for up to two days.
+Keep it in the refrigerator for up to two days.

-For more pancake recipes, check out:
+For more pancake RecipeS:

-- German Pancakes
+German Pancakes Recipe

-- Swedish Pancakes
+Swedish Pancakes

 Buttermilk Pancake Recipe